 - If you cancel with more than 3 days notice: 90% is refunded

 - If you cancel with 1-3 days (24-72 hours) notice: 50% is refunded

 - If you cancel with less than 24 hours notice: No refund is made

 Geothermal seawater has high levels of silica.
 While not harmful to hair, silica can make hair stiff and difficult to manage.
 Therefore, we recommend that you apply conditioner to your hair before entering the lagoon and leave it in your hair while experiencing the lagoon.
 If your hair is longer, it is also wise to tie it in a ponytail or a bun.
 Complimentary conditioner is provided in the shower area of your changing room.

-Yes, we have a big parking space in front of our facilities.
-Parking is free of charge.
+Yes, we have a large parking area where guests may park free of charge.

 Blue Lagoon does not provide access to a centrifugal dryer.
 However, there is a valid reason.
 Due to the nature of the Blue Lagoon seawater (rich of ingredients such as silica, minerals and algae) the dryer would not work properly.
 In fact, it would probably ruin your swimsuit as the silica would get stuck in the fabric.

 We recommend that you rinse your swimsuit with water (e.g. in the shower area) and then squeeze with your hands to remove the excess water.
 We do provide little plastic bags next to the towel rack to store wet or damp swimsuits.